Did you Give Your Kicks with Conga in the ‘80s?

 All Companies are Born and Exist to Meet a Social Reason!

-Note: In Brazil, the Company Legal Name is called Razão Social (Social Reason).
+Note: In Brazil, the Company’s Legal Name is called Razão Social (Social Reason).
 That is perfect as a Company, Private or Public, has a reason to exist far beyond the common sense of “Making Investors Happy”.
 A Company, in its essence, has to make All The Stakeholders Happy, be them the Society, Investor, Community, Workers, Share Holders, Owners, Governments around it.
 Entrepreneurs know that companies consume a lot of resources around it and they must give it back to the community, so, everybody is happy at the end of the day!

 Companies are realizing that it is impossible to stay out of this Green Wave, because what was once called “Eco Boring Actions”, today is seen as the solution to the various public health challenges, for example.
 And I am not talking about global warming, although it could, I am talking about more objective and present things in our daily lives.
 E.g. Is there a river in your city?
 If so, is the water in this river clear or is it, like the vast majority of rivers polluted by heavy metals, sewers, etc.?
 Another interesting question is Where does the water that you drink every day come from?
 That’s right, we are throwing sewage into the rivers and then drinking our excrement!

 The impact is happening in the noticeably short term in our daily lives, and not only in the long term in the faraway melting of glaciers.
-It is our health that is at stake, the quality of the air, and the water we drink today is at stake!
+It is our health that is at stake, the quality of the air, and the water we drink today are at stake!
 Being Sustainable is an Economic, Social, and Environmental issue.
 If companies today can still choose to be sustainable or not, in my opinion, Being Sustainable will mean, very soon, to remain or not in the market.
 Here is the question that needs to be asked to your Company…

 What is your Company’s Social Reason?